Dr David Mulryne

 Email: firstname.lastname@example.orgTelephone: 020 7882 7046Room Number: G. O. Jones Building, Room 512

-I also contribute to teaching at Queen Mary by supervising astrophysics MSc and MSci students for their research projects, and I regularly work with and supervise PhD students.
+I also regularly supervise BSc, MSci, and astrophysics MSc students for their research projects, and I regularly work with and supervise PhD students.

-I enjoy outreach work a lot.
-I regularly lecture to visiting students at Queen Mary, and visit schools myself to gives talks.
-I also take part in various other outreach activities.
-More information is in my CV available at my personal website.
-If you'd like me to give a talk or take part in an outreach activity please get in touch!
+I enjoy outreach work a lot and regularly lecture to visiting students at Queen Mary, and visit schools myself to give talks.
+I take part in various other outreach activities.
+If you are interested in me delivering an activity please get in touch.

 I'm interested in all aspects of the structure and evolution of the universe, from its earliest moments to its behaviour today, and in observations which inform us about the universe.
 Predominantly, however, I have worked on the very early universe, and in particular a phase of accelerated expansion known as inflation.
 Inflation is thought to be the origin of all structure in the universe, and so is a hugely important period in its history.

-I maintain a personal website which has more information about me and my research, including a fairly up to date CV.
-Information about a code for inflationary cosmology, PyTransport, that I have developed can be found at another site transportmethod.com.
+Information about a code for inflationary cosmology, PyTransport, that I have developed can be found at transportmethod.com.

 Royal Society University Research Fellowship enhancement award, 2018-2022, value ~£90k.

 Royal Society University Research Fellowship Renewal, 2021-2024, value ~£350k